Please see the St Cross Welfare Document for full details of the support available to you.

 As part of preparation for their courses, it is expected that all students have budgeted for their financial needs and have arranged sources of funding accordingly.
 However, we recognise that circumstances can change and unexpected financial problems can occur.
 We encourage students to approach the College promptly if they see such problems emerging – it is generally easier to offer help at an earlier stage.
 In such circumstances, please contact the Bursary Administrator to arrange a meeting with the Bursar.

 Laura Evers is the dedicated College Counsellor.
-Laura is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students from 14:00-17:00 (BST) on Mondays during term time.
-Due to the outbreak of COVID-19, these appointments will be offered through Microsoft Teams/Skype during Trinity Term 2020.
+Laura is a member of the University Counselling Service team and can offer dedicated appointments for St Cross students from 14:00-17:00 (GMT) on Mondays during term time.
+Due to the outbreak of COVID-19, these appointments will be offered through Microsoft Teams/Skype during term.
 To make an appointment, please contact Laura at firstname.lastname@example.org.
-More information about the University Counselling Service is available at www.ox.ac.uk/students/welfare/counselling Students can also access global support through Big White Wall.
+More information about the University Counselling Service is available at www.ox.ac.uk/students/welfare/counselling.
+The below videos are a useful introduction to the University's Counselling Service.https://www.youtube.com/embed/6UtazO8OFpg

 On rare occasions, a student may request to suspend their studies for a period of time.
 The University definition is: “Suspension of status within the University ‘stops the clock’ for all elements of your degree, including residence, fees and terms for which a particular status may be held.”
 The clear understanding is that the student hopes to return after suspension and will then be liable for fees, accommodation charges, etc for the equivalent extended period.
 Although the individual is suspending their student status, the University states that: “a student with suspended status will retain their University card and Single Sign On access to online resources, including email, and to University libraries, during periods of suspension.”